MMR vaccine: History

 The term "MPR vaccine" is also used to refer to this vaccine, whereas "P" refers to parotitis which is caused by mumps.

 Merck MMR II is supplied freeze-dried (lyophilized) and contains live viruses.
 Before injection, it is reconstituted with the solvent provided.

 According to a review published in 2018, the GlaxoSmithKline (GSK) MMR vaccine known as Pluserix "contains the Schwarz measles virus, the Jeryl Lynn–like mumps strain, and RA27/3 rubella virus".

 Pluserix was introduced in Hungary in 1999.
 Enders' Edmonston strain has been used since 1999 in Hungary in Merck MMR II product.
 GSK Priorix vaccine, which uses attenuated Schwarz Measles, was introduced in Hungary in 2003.

 MMRV vaccine

 The MMRV vaccine, a combined measles, mumps, rubella, and varicella (chickenpox) vaccine is used as a replacement for the MMR vaccine to simplify the administration of the vaccines.

 MR vaccine

 The MR vaccine (abbreviated "MRV") is a vaccine for measles and rubella, not mumps.
 In 2014, the World Health Organization reported it as used in a "few (unidentified) countries".
-A MRV delivered by a micro-needle patch was the subject of a study reported in 2024.
+A MRV delivered by a microneedle patch was the subject of a study reported in 2024.